z4yx/Cortex-SWO-Decoder/README.md

-# SWO Parser
+# Cortex-SWO-Decoder
 This python script is used to parse ITM trace packets from the SWO pin on the STM32 using OpenOCD.
-It is written for python 3, but shouldn't be too hard to port to python 2 if you're one of those people.
+It is written for Python 3, but shouldn't be too hard to port to Python 2 if you're one of those people.
 It communicates with OpenOCD through the Tcl server (at localhost:6666).

 ```